learn-co-curriculum/learn-workflow-ide/README.md

 end
 ```

+Read it through and see what meaning you can extract from it.

 You haven't even written a line of code yet and we're asking you to read some very abstract and complex code and try to reach for any footing or understanding.
 We believe in you.
 We believe you can infer and deduce and understand a bit of the code above, even with no experience.
 Your mind is incredibly powerful.
 Challenge yourself and confront the unknown.
 That's how learning works.

 Beyond all the syntax and code above, can you decipher what we're asking for?
 What the lab requires you to do?
 How the test works?
 Again, even if you only get 10% of the expectations of the test, that's still something.
 And while you do that, 4 things will happen.

 1. You'll have 10% more understanding of how to solve the lab.

-2. You'll get better at reading tests and we bet that the next test you read you'll get 12% of it and constantly see improvement through old fashioned practice and determination.
+2. You'll get better at reading tests and we bet that the next test you read you'll get 12% of it.
+You'll constantly see improvement through old fashioned practice and determination.

 3. Almost unconsciously, like Mr. Miyagi in the Karate Kid, you'll actually learn how to read and write tests proficiently, "Wax on, wax off" style.